I Love Cinema: Awards

 The movie was selected as Egypt's submission to the 77th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
-It gained mostly positive reviews from Egyptian critics and audience and won four Horus Award at Cairo International Film Festival in 2005 including Best Director.
+It gained mostly positive reviews from Egyptian critics and audience and won Horus Award in four categories at Cairo International Film Festival in 2005 including Best Director.
 It was entered to International Film Festival of Kerala in 2005 and was nominated for Golden Crow Pheasant.